The Kissing Booth 3: Plot

-After a post-graduation road trip, Elle still hasn't decided between going to Berkeley or Harvard – although Noah is already looking for an off-campus apartment for them.
-When Noah and Lee's parents announce they're selling the beach house where they all spent their childhoods, Elle, Noah, Lee, and Lee's girlfriend, Rachel, spend the summer there to help prepare for the sale.
+After a post-graduation road trip, Elle still has not decided between going to Berkeley or Harvard – although Noah is already looking for an off-campus apartment for them.
+When Noah and Lee's parents announce they are selling the beach house where they all spent their childhoods, Elle, Noah, Lee, and Lee's girlfriend, Rachel, spend the summer there to help prepare for the sale.

-Lee shows Rachel his plans for them to see each other on holidays while going to colleges across the country from each other, while Elle is suddenly faced with a Berkeley deadline.
-Choosing to go to Harvard with Noah upsets Lee, so Elle promises to make it up to him by spending the summer doing their beach bucket list.
+Lee shows Rachel his plans for them to see each other on holidays while going to colleges across the country from each other, while Elle is suddenly faced with Berkeley's deadline.
+Choosing to go to Harvard with Noah upsets Lee, so she promises to spend the summer doing their beach bucket list together.

-Noah's friend Chloe – whom Elle once thought Noah was having an affair with – arrives at the beach house while Marco – whom Elle kissed – gets a job in the area.
-During a day at the waterpark, Noah and Marco clash, prompting Noah to call Elle naive for not seeing Marco still has feelings for her.
-Tensions escalate when Elle struggles to divide her time between Lee and Noah.
-Simultaneously, Elle struggles with accepting her father's new girlfriend, Linda, also a friend of her late mom, fearing that she'll replace her.
+Noah's friend Chloe – whom Elle once thought he was having an affair with – arrives at the beach house, while Marco (whom Elle kissed) gets a job in the area.
+During a day at the waterpark, Noah and Marco clash, prompting Noah to call Elle naive for not seeing that Marco still has feelings for her.
+Tensions escalate when she struggles to divide her time between the brothers.
+Simultaneously, Elle struggles with accepting her father's new girlfriend, Linda (also a friend of her late mom), fearing that she wants to replace her.

-Encouraged by Chloe, who is coping with her parents' divorce, to talk to Elle, Noah makes up with Elle.
-Marco shows up at the Fourth of July party where he again fights with Noah and punches him, but he refuses to retaliate.
+Encouraged by Chloe (who is coping with her parents' divorce) to talk to Elle, Noah makes up with her.
+Marco shows up at the Fourth of July party where he again fights with Noah and punches him, who refuses to retaliate.
 Marco admits to Elle he does still have feelings for her, but she rejects him.
 That night, Elle fights with her father over Linda, accusing him of only dating her for his own pride; in response, he angrily recounts the sacrifices he has made for her and her brother Brad and that she is not the only person who deserves to be loved.